lukevukovich/MediaAPI/README.md

-# MediaApi
+# MediaAPI
-MediaApi is a .NET Web API that aggregates media data from external sources like MDBList and TMDB.
+MediaAPI is a .NET Web API that aggregates media data from external sources like MDBList and TMDB.